-EITC is a Novell Education Academic Partner (NEAP), a Microsoft IT Academy, a Cisco Networking Academy Program Regional Academy (CNAP) and a member of the CompTIA E2C program.
-These partnerships ensure that the instructors use industry-authorized curriculum and are qualified to teach the various Computer Networking Technologies options as well as provide discounts on certain certification exams.
+EITC is a Microsoft IT Academy, a Cisco Networking Academy, and a CompTIA Authorized Academy.
+These partnerships ensure that the instructors use industry-authorized curriculum and are qualified to teach the various CNT options as well as provide discounts on certification exams.

-- Work effectively with users to understand requirements for and solve problems associated with the computing environment. - Install, configure, secure, troubleshoot, and maintain the hardware and software associated with computer systems in both stand-alone and network environments. - Configure and troubleshoot a network infrastructure based upon Microsoft and Cisco networking technologies. - Implement, monitor and troubleshoot Active Directory, secure domains, and perform backup, restore, and ensure trouble free operation. - Configure, manage, monitor, and troubleshoot Terminal Services environments. - Implement, monitor and maintain network servers including web servers and network applications. - Design a network infrastructure consisting of devices, servers and applications that meets business and technical requirements for network services. - Install, operate, and troubleshoot enterprise networks consisting of network devices such as switches and routers. - Employ professional and ethical behaviors that contribute to continued employability.
+- Work effectively with users to understand requirements for and solve problems associated with the computing environment. - Install, configure, secure, troubleshoot, and maintain the hardware and software associated with computer systems in both stand-alone and network environments. - Configure and troubleshoot a network infrastructure based on Microsoft and Cisco networking technologies. - Implement, monitor and maintain network servers including web servers and network applications. - Design a network infrastructure consisting of devices, servers and applications that meets business and technical requirements for network services. - Install, operate, and troubleshoot enterprise networks consisting of network devices such as switches and routers. - Employ professional and ethical behaviors that contribute to continued employability. - Implement, monitor and troubleshoot Active Directory, secure domains, and perform backup, restore, and ensure trouble free operation. - Configure, manage, monitor, and troubleshoot Terminal Services environments.